Anchormen/sql4es/README.md

 ***INSERT INTO (index.)type ([field1], [field2]...)
 VALUES ([value1], [value2], ...), ([value1], ...), …***

 Adds one or more documents to the specified type within the index.
 Fields must be defined and the number of values must match the number of fields defined.
-It is possible to add multiple documents within a single INSERT statement
+It is possible to add multiple documents within a single INSERT statement.
+It is possible to specify the _id field within the insert statement.
+In this case it will force elasticsearch to insert the specified document id.
+The insert acts as an UPDATE if the _id already exists!
+It is not possible to insert nested objects as they cannot be specified in the SQL language.

 ***INSERT INTO  (index.)type SELECT …***